-I am Assistant Professor of Philosophy, Religion and Interdisciplinary Studies at Monmouth University.
+I am Assistant Professor of Religious Studies at Monmouth University.

 I work in religion, philosophy, social science and culture with a focus on the ways in which critical theory and ethnographic approaches can provide new orientations for social analysis, ethics and interdisciplinary conversation.
 I was trained in ethnographic method by the philosophical anthropologist, Michael Jackson.
 I have an abiding interest in the critical work ethnography can do at the intersections of religion, science and global capitalism.